 An important requirement for test is full synchronization between the power/digital/AC baseband part of the tester and the RF instruments.
 Error vector magnitude measurements are a prerequisite.
 An important trend is the move of RF into SoC and SiP solutions.
-This requires not only test solutions for the RF parameters, but also one in combination with high-end digital and mixed signal requirements, with the potential to test these functions concurrently if practical.
+This requires not only test solutions for the RF parameters, but also one in combination with high-end digital and mixed signal requirements.
 For SiP, the wafer probe capability becomes important.
 To cope with the economics of RF becoming a real commodity, multi-site will also be mandatory and will increase in this application area.
 The tooling (load boards, sockets, probe cards) is also critical to ensure signal integrity to and from the DUT.
 Looking at these challenges, the need for specific design-for-test for RF and finding lower cost alternatives to functionally testing RF devices is expected to increase heavily in the near term.

-Table TST10 - RF Test Requirements
+Table TST10 RF Test Requirements